Definition of Survival Skills

 The underlying theme is that of self-reliance.
 To rely on yourself.
 The know-how and ability to survive via specific skills that pertain to a situation.
 The situation?
 That’s a wide range of circumstance and scenarios indeed!

 A few thoughts:

-Everyone has their own unique interests and abilities, and really – no one person can know it all.
-People will gravitate towards the skill sets that they find natural or enjoyable for them.
-However, it is also a very good thing to challenge yourself and get outside of your comfort zone.
+Everyone has their own unique interests and abilities.
+And really – no one person can know, or do it all.
+People will usually gravitate towards the skill sets that they find interesting or enjoyable for them.
+However, it is also a very good thing to challenge yourself and get outside of your comfort zone too.
 People usually need to be pushed to get into that (somewhat uncomfortable) zone, but the end result is often very rewarding after having conquered a new skill.

 The thought of being able to survive and make it on your own, is just that — a thought.
-In reality, it would be highly unlikely that you could succeed entirely on your own for very long.
+In reality, it would be highly unlikely that you could survive entirely on your own for very long (depends how long “long” is, right?).
 Okay, maybe the best could — but you get the idea.
 We will need support from others eventually.
 After all, this is how a civilization is built.